CISecurity/OptimusAPI/index.rst

 The "Terms of Use" section provides the terms of use policy.

-The "Help" section provides information on where to go for assistance using the API.
+The "Help" section provides helpful information as well as where to go for assistance using the API.